• Skip to main content

 Can I freeze aloo gobi matar?

-No, you shouldn't freeze aloo gobi, because, frozen cauliflower and potato will get mushy and won't hold its shape and flavor.
-Although it'll be still edible and can be used in pav bhaji.
+No, you shouldn't freeze aloo gobi, because frozen cauliflower and potatoes will get mushy and won't hold their shape and flavour.
+Although it'll still be edible and can be used in pav bhaji.

 Craving for restaurant-style Indian veggies?
 Check these.